urql-graphql/urql/docs/concepts/philosophy.md

 By default, we aim to provide features that allow you to build your app quickly with minimal configuration. `urql` is a client that grows with you.
-As you go from building your first GraphQL app to a full experience, we give you he tools to extend and customize `urql` based on your needs.
+As you go from building your first GraphQL app to a full experience, we give you the tools to extend and customize `urql` based on your needs.

 In this guide, we will walkthrough how `urql` is set up internally and how all pieces of the puzzle